 What “distance from the change” actually describes

 Distance from the change is not distance from the practice.
-The outer-orbit department is not half-heartedly spinning one small ring.
+The woman in the image is not half-heartedly spinning one small ring.
+She is surrounded by rings.
 The practice is fully present.
 The relationship to the center is a long orbit, not a disinterested one.

 This is the most important reframing for change programs that struggle with outer-orbit engagement.
 The question is not “how do we get the outer orbit to engage?” - that assumes the outer orbit is currently disengaged.
 The question is “how do we understand the outer orbit’s current engagement and create the structures that make it visible to the center?”